keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 that blocks the binding of the pods to a node until all the pre-conditions are fulfilled.

-A Kubernetes deployment is applied to the cluster by the following command:
+A Kubernetes deployment is started by the deployment engine that is implemented
+(such as Flux or Argo)
+or can be started by the following command:

 ```shell
 kubectl apply -f deployment.yaml
 ```

-TODO: Should this mention anything about deployment engines like Flux?
-Maybe they just call ``kubectl apply` under the hood?
+KLT does not care how a deployment manifest is applied to the cluster.
+Both kubectl and Flux/Argo send the manifest to the Kubernetes API so KLT does not differentiate the actual deployment options.
+This also means that one Keptn Application can include services that are deployed with different methods.

 The deployment is created
 but the created pods are blocked and in pending state